Log in

 Our systems are built around our pastoral aims, which closely reflect the Gordonstoun ethos and our aim of developing the whole person.
 As well as house parents, tutors and every member of staff are trained to look after the children.
 There is a secure online system to keep track of every child and share necessary information.

-“The pastoral set up is the best I’ve seen.
-Well planned, supportive and built around the child.”
+The pastoral set up is the best I’ve seen.
+Well planned, supportive and built around the child.’
 Good Schools Guide, 2020

-In Year 12 students choose three or four A Level subjects and are encouraged to undertake an optional EPQ.
-BTEC’s are also offered.
-Most non-English speaking students also take their native language at A Level.
+In Year 12, students choose three or four A level subjects and are encouraged to undertake an optional EPQ.
+BTECs are also offered.
+Most non-English speaking students also take their native language at A level.

 Gordonstoun has a wide support network for those students requiring Learning Support and there is the opportunity to receive one-to-one or small-group teaching.

-“My son came from a school down south.
+My son came from a school down south.
 He’s a different boy without the pressure.
-In fact, his work is improving simply because he’s happy.”
-Current parent.
+In fact, his work is improving simply because he’s happy.’
+Current parent

-The wide range of activities students undertake during their school years, including training with the Coastguard Service, Fire Service and as Lifeguards, help them to stand out at interview and ensure they have the right skills for rewarding careers.
+The wide range of activities students undertake during their school years, including training with the Coastguard Service, Fire Service and as Lifeguards, help them to stand out at interviews and ensure they have the right skills for rewarding careers.

-“Outdoor pursuits are huge and every single student gets involved.
+Sport and activities.
+Outdoor pursuits are huge and every single student gets involved.
 Sailing, skiing, hillwalking, climbing.
-The school owns a 80ft sail-training-vessel, Ocean Spirit, which makes annual trips to destinations such as the Arctic.
+The school owns a 80ft sail training vessel, Ocean Spirit, which makes annual trips to destinations such as the Arctic.
 Sailing is taught in the same kind of cutters as those used by Prince Philip when he was at Gordonstoun.
 Why?
 Because they have a crew of eight and teamwork is integral.
 All pupils are trained in expedition skills and try everything from backpacking and canoeing to exploration.
-And of course, the school offers a full DofE programme – they did invent it after all, naming it after their most famous alumnus.”
+And of course, the school offers a full Duke of Edinburgh programme – they did invent it after all, naming it after their most famous alumnus.’
 Good Schools Guide 2020

 In addition to sailing and expeditions, which form an integral part of the curriculum, the school has competitive teams in rugby, football, hockey, basketball, cricket, tennis, athletics and squash for the boys; hockey, netball, tennis, athletics and squash for the girls; and mixed teams in golf and tennis.
 These teams participate in national competitions and players are regularly chosen to represent district and regional teams.
 There are also opportunities to compete in swimming galas, cross-country running, skiing, sailing and adventure races.
 There is a wide range of recreational sports available including: target shooting, badminton, golf, aerobics, yoga, mountain biking, cycling, climbing, kayaking, orienteering, table tennis and horse riding.
-Indeed, Gordonstoun is, for the second year running, the Scottish School’s Champions in Prelim Dressage and 85 cm Show Jumping.

-Gordonstoun prides itself on the strength of its performing arts. dance, drama and Music are available to all students and there are regular collaborations between the three departments to produce major theatrical productions.
+Gordonstoun prides itself on the strength of its performing arts.
+Dance, drama and music are available to all students and there are regular collaborations between the three departments to produce major theatrical productions.
 A weekly dance activity is available to all students and there is also an annual Dance Show, a Senior School musical and regular productions of Shakespeare.
 The School routinely takes shows to the Edinburgh Fringe Festival.
 Most recently, they staged a unique adaptation of Macbeth with music by Scottish rock band Biffy Clyro, which played to packed houses.
-Music students are encouraged to become accustomed to performing in front of audiences large and small via a weekly series of relaxed lunchtime concerts as well as full-scale, formal musical events.
+Music students are encouraged to become accustomed to performing in front of audiences large and small via a weekly series of relaxed lunchtime concerts, as well as full-scale, formal musical events.
 Nearly half of the student body receives individual musical tuition in a wide range of instruments.
 The art department has a teacher from virtually every discipline: fine art to photography.

 Wednesday afternoons are also dedicated to working in one of the school’s nine rescue or community services.
 Service to others develops a sense of responsibility and requires each student giving up his or her time and effort to benefit others without expecting return or reward.
 It fosters links with the local community and includes training which leads to nationally recognised qualifications which prove useful beyond School life.